 Check out the complete schedule (including online options).
 Are we missing a course you need or does the scheduled time not work for you?
 Let us know.

 Have a major exam coming up?
 Our Test Prep Center has the resources you need to prepare.
-Whether you need general suggestions about preparing for your next course exam or plan to take a standardized exam, such as the Missouri Educator Gateway Assessments, Graduate Record Examinations (GRE), or Law School Admission Tests (LSAT), the Test Prep Center is here for you.
+Whether you plan to take a standardized exam, such as the Missouri Educator Gateway Assessments, Graduate Record Examinations (GRE), or Law School Admission Tests (LSAT), the Test Prep Center is here for you.
 You’ll learn what to expect and how to prepare.
 We’ll even provide you with practice sample questions for your upcoming exam.
 Explore test prep resources now.

 Supplemental Instruction (SI) is a program that offers weekly structured learning and study groups for difficult courses.
 Called SI sessions, these group meetings are led by SI Leaders, trained students who have already passed the difficult course.
 SI Leaders attend class and work with faculty to make the SI sessions specific to the faculty member’s teaching style and the students taking the class that semester.